tobiasraabe/otree_virtual_machine_manager/docs/ovmi/getting_started.rst

 Getting Started
 ===============

+Now, we will walk you through all steps starting the virtual machine to running your oTree experiment with OVMI.

 Apart from the standard otree commands we created a set of commands for the end user to improve usability.
 The commands are available via command line and via desktop launcher providing an easy to use GUI that guides the user through the